 The film's tongue-in-cheek advertising campaign features posters which are made up to resemble the social media site, Instagram, with the main character depicted using the site and posting a photo of the infamous Amityville house with the caption: "Moving in today #NewBeginnings".

-Will be the first theatrically released Amityville film since The Amityville Horror (2005) remake 12 years prior.
+With a release date of 2017, this was the first theatrically released Amityville film since The Amityville Horror (2005) remake 12 years prior.

 This movie was originally rated R but after it was re-edited and sent back to the MPAA, they gave it a PG-13.